Anglo-Japanese Treaty of Commerce and Navigation: The modernization of Japan

 Internationally, all of the imperial government's efforts were concentrated on the abrogation of the so-called 'Unequal Treaties', which were in fact unilateral, non-reciprocal pacts that subscribed to an implicit subservience of the Japanese country to western nations.

 For the British authorities, the extraterritoriality clause was necessary to protect British citizens in Japan from Japanese law, which was considered barbaric and excessively cruel.
 The fact that there were no clear rules and that the Daimyo had full legislative and judicial autonomy within their own fiefdom was a further obstacle.
+Unknown to the British and other Westerners at the time, however, Japan had a long judicial history, beginning with the Seventeen-article constitution enacted on 6 May 604AD, and the legislative and judicial autonomy was a reflection of the confederate characteristic of the central government (Bakufu) in the Han system, in which Daimyo's were monarchs.

-It was therefore necessary for the imperial government to engage in substantial legislative reform.
+Nevertheless, it was therefore necessary for the imperial government to carry out substantial legislative, and judicial reform, in addition to the preparations for the new Meiji Constitution.

 In 1871 a decree was issued abolishing the Han, the territories of the Daimyo, reorganizing them into prefectures, while in the same year the Mikado worked to reduce the death penalty and flogging.
 In May 1873, a new penal code was drafted that abolished torture, further reduced the use of capital punishment, and almost eliminated corporal punishment.
 However, these changes were not enough to ensure the abolition of extraterritoriality, which continued to be constantly discussed at the country's various embassies.